Get in touch

 What to bring with you

-• A pair of good walking shoes and casual clothes, suitable for both warm and cool weather.
+• Casual clothes, suitable for both warm and cool weather.

 • Make sure you bring something loose and comfortable to wear for sports and activities.